REMOTE EDUCATION PROVISION – INFORMATION FOR PARENTS

 • We have revised room timetables to accommodate groups/classes within their own ‘Zoned areas’ to minimise whole-classes moving between classrooms:

-o Key Stage 4 classes will take place in the rooms within the Teaching Zone or in specialist teaching areas.
+o Key Stage 4 classes take place in the rooms within the Teaching Zone or in specialist teaching areas.

-• Teachers and support staff will move between classes and Year Zones: keeping 2 metres distance from students and remaining at the front of the class at all times.
+• Teachers and support staff move between classes and Year Zones: keeping 2 metres distance from students and remaining at the front of the class at all times.

 • Playgrounds and outdoor spaces are divided to minimise mixing between groups – we will consider using ‘Tweedies’ playing field for Years 9, 10 and 11 during good weather.